prometheusresearch/baseline-codebase/src/rex.mart_actions/README.rst

 HTSQL Console
 -------------
 ``mart-htsql-console``
     :Purpose: Provides a web-based HTSQL console connected to a Mart database.
-              This action, much like ``mart-guide-export``, can be used as an endpoint for `Guided Queries`_.
-It will be pre-populated with the query that is built from the user's filtering and column selections.
     :Input: **mart**: The ID of the Mart to connect to.

             **mart_tool:htsql**: A flag that enables this tool so that it shows